CulturedPanda/AdvancedProjectAndroidClient/README.md

 ## `Proof of working email sending`
-While this was not mandatory, this also works on our local environment, as can be seen by the many emails I got while testing.
+While this was not mandatory, this also works on our local environment, as can be seen by the many emails I got while testing.\
+This only not working on the remote environment is also likely due to firewall rules.
 ![img.png](README_resources/email_sending.png)